Skip to main content

 • Tasks: Agile breaks user stories into tasks, or units of work carried out by individual developers.
 Developers are assigned tasks and build the features mentioned in user stories.

-How to write a PRD
+How to write a PRD in 6 steps

 Here are six steps to writing a PRD.